 If you are uncertain about whether or not the permits you have held form the basis for permanent residence, you can check this in the decisions you have received from the UDI.

-You can have held several different types of permits during the three-year period, but all the permits must have been of a type that forms the basis for permanent residence.
+You may have had several different types of permits during the residence period that apply to you, but all the permits must form the basis for permanent residence.

 Examples of residence permits that normally form a basis for a permanent residence permit